Neighborhoods in Istanbul

 An iconic high street in the Kadikoy District, Bagdat Avenue is an upper-class residential area that is filled with shopping malls, department stores, high-end fashion stores, restaurants, international cuisine and famous brands.
 This makes it one of the best shopping places in Istanbul but is also home to many affluent families.

-Bagdat Avenue is a Shopping Street on the Asian Side
+Bagdat Street is Located on the Asian Side

 Uskudar is a dense district in Istanbul that is home to around half a million people.
 It’s one of the oldest residential areas in Istanbul with busy shopping areas and restaurants that serve very traditional dishes that are unique to the area.